 What are the Different Types of Memory Foam?

 Memory foam comes in three primary types: traditional, open cell and gel-infused.
-Each of these has their own advantages and disadvantages, so let’s take a quick look.
+Each of these has its own advantages and disadvantages, so let’s take a quick look.

 Traditional memory foam is what we’ve been talking about thus far.
 It provides for a good sleep experience by molding to your body.
 One of the biggest complaints, which we’ll go over in a later section, is the fact it has a tendency to retain body heat, making it uncomfortable to sleep in high temperatures.
 The other two types of memory foam were created to resolve this issue.